mapillary/mapillary_tools/README.md

 range of video formats, allowing us to support more cameras with less trouble for the end user.
 * Try several geotagging sources sequentially, until proper data is found.

-These features are experimental and will be subject to change in future releases.
+These features apply to the `process` command, which analyzes the video for direct upload instead of sampling it into images.
+They are experimental and will be subject to change in future releases.

 ### Usage